 - 2. Remove the hydraulic filter access cover. - 3.
 Clean the hydraulic filters, the filter heads, and the area around the filters. - 4.
-Place a drain pan (minimum 3.8 liter / 4 quart) under the large hydraulic filter (A) in front of the left foot platform. - 5.
-Use a strap type filter wrench to unscrew the filter from the filter head and allow the oil to drain into the pan. - 6.
-Wipe the filter mounting surface with a clean cloth. - 7.
-Apply a thin film of clean oil to the gasket of the new filter and screw onto the filter head until the gasket makes contact with the mounting surface.
-Tighten the filter an additional 3/4 of a turn (may require using a strap type filter wrench).
+Place a drain pan (minimum 3.8 liter / 4 quart) under the hydraulic filters. - Use a strap type filter wrench to unscrew both the large (A) and small (B) hydraulic filters from the filter heads and allow the oil to drain into the pan. - 6.
+Wipe the filter mounting surfaces with a clean cloth. - 7.
+Apply a thin film of clean oil to the gasket of the new large filter and screw onto the filter head until